kaustubhsridhar/openpi_regent_droid/README_new.md

 ```bash
 python quick_view_grouping.py --chosen_id scene_id --min_num_episodes_in_each_grouping 50 --only_count
 ```
-Then, I ran the following LLM to create subgroups of the above groupings.
+Then, I ran the following LLM script to create subgroups of the above groupings.
 This script also has verification to remove hallucinations or inform you of them.
-It also counts the number of subgroups with atleast 20 demos of which there are 260.
+It also counts the number of subgroups with atleast 20 demos of which there are 260!
+Finally, the below script saves a "superdict" of {SceneID_GeminiTaskSummary: {ep_idx: language_instruction, ...}, ...} to the file at `regent_droid_preprocessing/droid_groups/droid_new_superdict_of_subgroups_with_atleast_20_episodes.json`.
 ```bash
 python create_subgroups_of_groupings_with_llm.py
 ```
-Finally, the above script saves a "superdict" of {SceneID_GeminiTaskSummary: {ep_idx: language_instruction, ...}, ...} to the json file at `regent_droid_preprocessing/droid_groups/droid_new_superdict_of_subgroups_with_atleast_20_episodes.json`.

 * Check if an object exists in the droid dataset's language annotations